pghalliday/checklist/README.md

 - should callback with an error if an item is checked off out of order and ordered has been set to true
 - should not callback again after error
 - should throw an error if checked again after completion
+- should not alter the array passed in on construction

 ## Installation